-- Because a current number of rows data will come to column and current columns data will come to rows, so in this case, we have 5 rows in the current table, so select 5 columns in the new table and we have 2 columns in the current table, so select 2 rows in the new table.
+- Because of a current number of rows, data will come to a column, and current columns data will come to rows, so in this case, we have 5 rows in the current table, so select 5 columns in the new table, and we have 2 columns in the current table, so select 2 rows in the new table.

-- Look at the above picture we have selected five columns and two rows (D1 to H2).
-Now open TRANSPOSE function in D1 cell.
+- Look at the above picture; we have selected five columns and two rows (D1 to H2).
+Now open the TRANSPOSE function in the D1 cell.